imsweb/django-saml-sp/README.md

 ### Django Settings

 * `AUTHENTICATION_BACKENDS` - By default the Django authentication system is used to authenticate and log in users.
 Add `sp.backends.SAMLAuthenticationBackend` to your `AUTHENTICATION_BACKENDS` setting to authenticate using Django's `User` model.
-The user is looked up using `User.USERNAME_FIELD` matching the SAML `nameid`, and created if it doesn't already exist.
+The user is looked up using `User.USERNAME_FIELD` matching the SAML `nameid`, and optionally created if it doesn't already exist.
 See the *Field Mapping* section below for how to map SAML attributes to `User` attributes.
 * `LOGIN_REDIRECT_URL` - This is the URL users will be redirected to by default after a successful login (or verification).
 Optional if you set `IdP.login_redirect` or specify a `next` parameter in your login URL.
 * `LOGOUT_REDIRECT_URL` - This is the URL users will be redirected to by default after a successful logout.
 Optional if you set `IdP.logout_redirect` or specify a `next` parameter in your logout URL.
 * `SESSION_SERIALIZER` - By default, Django uses `django.contrib.sessions.serializers.JSONSerializer`, which does not allow for setting specific expiration dates on sessions.
 If you want to use the `IdP.respect_expiration` flag to let the IdP dictate when the Django session should expire, you should change this to `django.contrib.sessions.serializers.PickleSerializer`.
 But if you do not plan on using that feature, leave the default.